+(Continued on page 15)

-(Continued from page 14) Chapter Activities & Events
+Chapter Activities & Events

 from the Red River to Cibola" by Richard Felger.
 Felger, a researcher and author of many books and articles on the Sonoran Desert, will trace the history of the area from 1539 and discuss its future in light of overdevelopment.
 Copies of some of his books will be available for purchase.